sigasi/sigasi_insights/content/manual/rules/verilog_process.md

 title: Verilog Processes
 ---

-(System)Verilog `always` constructs without an event control statement at the top cannot be synthesized.
+Verilog and SystemVerilog `always` constructs without an event control statement at the top cannot be synthesized.
-Additionally, they would activate in random order at the moment 0 at beginning of a simulation.
+Additionally, they would activate in random order at the moment 0 at the beginning of a simulation.

-Sigasi Studio flags a warning for `always` blocks without an event control statement at the start.
+Sigasi Studio warns about `always` blocks without an event control statement at the start.

 A good way to correct this description is to place the timing control statement at the top.